kaifmanzar26MAR/Server-Generator/README.md

 - Verify that Node.js and npm/yarn are installed and up-to-date.
 - Check the console output for any error messages during script execution.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

 ## Contact

-For questions or support, please contact [Kaif Manzar](mailto:kaifmanzar@example.com).
+For questions or support, please contact [Kaif Manzar](mailto:kaifmanzar321@gamil.com).